inova-notas/mirage-queue/README.md

 # Mirage Queue

-This library was intended to help us have the benefits of a message broker without having another infrastructure dependency, meaning it was designed to use a database as a message broker.
+Mirage Queue is a library designed to provide the benefits of a message broker without introducing additional infrastructure dependencies.
+Instead, it leverages a database to function as a message broker.

-###  Currently this library only supports PostgreSQL database
+> **Note**: Currently, this library only supports **PostgreSQL** databases.

+## Installation

-You can download the package via Nuget using the command below or the Nuget interface in the IDE.
+You can install the package via NuGet using the following command or through the NuGet interface in your IDE:

 ``` shell
 dotnet add package InovaNotas.MirageQueue.PostgreSQL
 ```

-The initial is pretty simple as you can see:
+## Getting Started

+Setting up Mirage Queue is straightforward.
+Here’s an example of how to configure it in your application:
 ``` csharp
 using MirageQueue;
 using MirageQueue.Postgres;